lnsy-dev/obsidian-starter-notebook/README.md

 A few things need to be setup before you can use this notebook.

 ## Install Atkinson Hyperlegible Font (Optional)
-Before opening this notebook in Obsidian, download the font: https://brailleinstitute.org/freefont.
+Before opening this notebook in Obsidian, download and install the font: https://brailleinstitute.org/freefont.

 ## AI Commander API Key
 You need an OpenAI API key.
 You can generate one here: https://platform.openai.com/api-keys.
 I have set the model to ChatGPT-4, this might be too expensive for your tastes.
 You can select a different model from here: https://platform.openai.com/docs/models/continuous-model-upgrades.